Scientific Programme

 (Greece): STI POCT Today: Available Tests and What’s Next

-Valeska Padovese (Malta): Effecting change: Driving POCT Adoption from Labs to Clinics
+(Malta): Effecting change: Driving POCT Adoption from Labs to Clinics

-Barbara Van der Pol (United States): Adopting STI POCT: Key Considerations and Strategies
+(United States): Adopting STI POCT: Key Considerations and Strategies

-Real-World POCT Implementation: Experiences from the Field and General Debate
+(Switzerland): Experiences from the Field

 12:30-13:00 SATELLITE LECTURE 1